GuyBaele/SpreadGL/README.md

 "npm start"

 6. Load Data\
-Drag and drop a .csv file into the application.
+Drag and drop a CSV file into the application.

 7. Add Layer\
+In the Layers panel, add a new layer.\
-Select Basic - Point and select latitude + longitude columns.
+Select Point as the layer type, Latitude and Longitude as the columns.

 8. Add Filter\
-Go to the Filters panel, add a filter and select the collection time column.
+Go to the Filters panel, add a new filter\
+Select the Collection Time as the column.

-9. Set visualisation settings\
+9. Set visualisation\
 Select increcremental time window, set its width and press play to start the animation.